If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 The supported starting point is the last openSUSE release with all current updates applied.
 This does not include arbitrary openSUSE Build Service repositories you may have added.
 We recommend that you disable all OBS repositories first, perform the upgrade, then reenable them.
 The following steps show you how to update your openSUSE distribution to the current packages before upgrading to the next version.

-1. Check if the update repository already exists and is enabled.
+1. Check if the update repository already exists and is enabled and update before upgrading.

-Check if http://download.opensuse.org/update/12.2/ (replace 12.2 with your version) exists in one of the URI column values, and Yes in column Enabled, like the example below,
+Check if http://download.opensuse.org/update/leap/15.0/oss/ (for openSUSE Leap 15 or later, replace 15.0 with your version) exists in one of the URI column values, and Yes in column Enabled, like the example below,

-If column Enabled says No, enable it by issuing this command,
+If the Enabled column says No, enable it by issuing the command

 - where ‘repo-update’ is the name of the update repository.

 If it exists and has been enabled, continue to step 3.